kirovj/rfs/README.md

 # RFS - Rust File System

-It was cloned from [simple-http-server](https://github.com/TheWaWaR/simple-http-server)

-For my use & rust learning.
+Cloned from [simple-http-server](https://github.com/TheWaWaR/simple-http-server) for my use & rust learning.

 Thanks to [TheWaWaR](https://github.com/TheWaWaR).
 If you need use software like this, please use [simple-http-server](https://github.com/TheWaWaR/simple-http-server).